 PLATE 15: MACERAL GROUP: INERTINITE; Maceral: semifusinite; Submaceral: Inert Semifusinite

 As mentioned in Plate 12, semifusinite is subdivided into reactive and inert semifusinite in southern African coals, with inert semifusinite exhibiting a wide range of shades of grey between those of reactive semifusinite and fusinite in coals of the same rank.
 The maceral exhibits clear structure and partial anisotropy.
 As with reactive semifusinite, the cell lumens may be partially visible, empty or infilled with other macerals or (rarely) minerals.
 Semifusinite reflectance increases according to the degree of dehydration and oxidation of its precursors before or during peatification.
 The higher the reflectance, the lower the hydrogen content and higher the carbon content.
 Semifusinite can originate from low temperature wildfires, or humification prior to redox reactions aiding in the preservation of the parenchymous and xylem tissues of woody, herbaceous plants and leaves, all composed of cellulose and lignin.
-It may be that Gondwana semifusinite is more leaf derived, and Carboniferous semifusinite wood derived.
-Inert semifusinite can be differentiated from macrinite by the texture and structure of the maceral, with macrinite generally being smaller, of indefinable shape, frequently containing decomposed maceral fragments or an uneven matrix.
+It may be that Gondwana semifusinite is more leaf-derived, and Carboniferous semifusinite wood-derived.
+Inert semifusinite can be distinguished from macrinite by the texture and structure of the maceral, with macrinite generally being smaller, of indefinable shape, and frequently containing decomposed maceral fragments or an uneven matrix.
 At higher ranks (anthracite), semifusinite will exhibit lower reflectance than vitrinite.

 Plate